-Services that are covered for you What you must pay when you get these services Partial Hospitalization Services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization. \$0 copayment each day for Medicare-covered benefits.
-Your provider may need to obtain prior authorization.
-Personal Emergency Response System With a Personal Emergency Response System (PERS), help is only a button press away.
+Services that are covered for you What you must pay when you get these services Partial hospitalization services and Intensive outpatient services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
+Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's or therapist's office but less intense than partial hospitalization. \$0 copayment each day for Medicare-covered benefits.
+Personal emergency response system With a personal emergency response system (PERS), help is only a button press away.
 A PERS device can quickly connect you to the help you need, 24 hours a day in any situation.
 It's a lightweight, discreet button that can be worn on your wrist or as a pendant.
 It's also safe to wear in the shower or bath.
 Depending on the model you choose, it may even automatically detect falls.
-Provided by: Lifeline \$0 copayment You must have a working landline or live in an area that has AT&T wireless coverage to get a PERS device.
-The cellular device works nationwide with the AT&T wireless network but does not require you to have AT&T. You can view the Vendor Information Sheet at peopleshealth.com, or call Customer Service to have a paper copy sent to you.
-Physician/Practitioner Services, Including Doctor's Office Visits Covered services include: Covered services include.
-Medically-necessary medical or surgical services furnished in a physician's office. \$0 copayment for services from a primary care provider or under certain circumstances, treatment by a nurse
+You must have a working landline or live in an area that has appropriate wireless coverage to get a PERS device.
+The cellular device works nationwide with the wireless network but does not require you to have a contract with the network.
+Provided by: Lifeline \$0 copayment A home-delivered device is available nationwide through Lifeline.
+You can get more information by viewing the Vendor Information Sheet at MyPeoplesHealthPlan.com, or by calling Customer Service to have a paper copy sent to you.